Alabama Renaissance Faire

-The Alabama Renaissance Faire is a Renaissance fair held annually in downtown Florence, Alabama on the fourth full weekend in October each year.
+The Alabama Renaissance Faire is a Renaissance faire held annually in downtown Florence, Alabama on the fourth full weekend in October each year.

 History

 The Alabama Renaissance Faire was created in 1987 by a group of educators and city leaders meeting over the summer.
 The proposed fairs' purpose was twofold: ..."1) to create a festival that would occur during the school year; and 2) to make sure that the event would include as many subjects within the area schools’ curricular offerings as possible..."
 Because the city of Florence, Italy was one of the centers of the historic Renaissance period — as well as the city's namesake — the organizers thought that would be the perfect theme for their education-focused fair.
 They held the first small fair that October.
 The Alabama Renaissance Faire has been a celebration of Florence's "Renaissance City" identity since then.
 The following year, the state of Alabama's senate and house passed a bill that designated Florence as the state's official renaissance fair city.